 Ending a child support assessment due to family & domestic violence

-If the payee is assessed to be at risk of family and domestic violence, they may be granted an exemption from the maintenance action test (FA Guide 3.1.5.70).
-If they have not already made an election to end their assessment, Services Australia will invite them to make an election (2.10.2).
+If the payee is identified as at risk of family and domestic violence, they may be granted an exemption from the MAT (FA Guide 3.1.5.70).
+A payee can elect to end their child support assessment whether or not a MAT exemption is granted.

 When Services Australia accepts a payee's election to end a child support assessment due to the threat of family and domestic violence, details of why the case was ended will be recorded in their case records.